 - Adorn the beauty of Maa Parvati with ingredients etc.

 - Worship Lord Shiva and Mother Parvati and worship them by filling water in the Kore Karve.

 - Luckily women fasting for the whole day and listen to the story of the fast.

 - Take food and water by your husband only after seeing the moon in the evening.

 - Husband, the mother-in-law, take the blessings of everyone and end the fast.

 Significance of Karwa Chauth

 Karwa Chauth is observed to celebrate the friendship, sisterhood and togetherness.
 Historically, this festival was celebrated as a prayer for the long life of soldiers in the war, and by extension today refers to the long life of a married husband.
 Apart from this beautiful fasting festival has many significance.
-Karwa chauth symbolizes Love and Relationship; not only between husband and wife, but also with other members of the family.
+It symbolizes Love and Relationship; not only between husband and wife but also with other members of the family.
 It identifies the importance of a married women in her sasural (in-laws house).
-Unlike other vrats; Karwa chauth vrat is a celebration for a married women; to showcase her love and dedication towards her life partner.
+Unlike other vrats; Karwa Chauth vrat is a celebration for a married women; to showcase her love and dedication towards her life partner.
 Unmarried girls observe this festival for the sake of getting the desired life partner.

 You may be interested in Karwa Chauth for Unmarried Girls